-Some Q&As for people in the local area.
+Some Q&As for people in the areas near selected exhibit sites.

 Q: What can we expect to see?